 Remember that companies are designed for the long term – dedication and perseverance is required to build brand visibility, thought leadership, market competitiveness and reputation.
 Startup evaluation may be at a standstill or declining, but this would be a great time to figure out exactly what you want for your business.

 14) Look for ways to help

 At this time, it is important not to be selfish.
 You need to figure out ways to help your community, whether it is with resources, technology, or skills.
 You need to look outward and ask yourself what you can do to help others get through this crisis.

 Try doing something that you’ve never done before.
-If you have features that you used to charge for, like premium features.
-You could provide these to customers for free.
+If you have features that you used to charge for, like premium features, you could provide these to customers for free.
 This way, they can still enjoy your services at a time when it might be difficult to afford them.
-When things go back to being relatively settled.
-They might be willing to pay for that service or refer others to it.
+When things go back to being relatively settled, they might be willing to pay for that service and even refer others to it.

 Communicate the benefits of your company; clarify the unique value of it during this time.
 Answer the question: Does your product give people things to do while at home?
 Does it help people do their jobs without physical interaction?
 Make sure you create helpful content to educate, entertain, or inspire people.

 15) Be prepared to change your budget

 Buyer behavior will definitely change a lot during this period, so brace yourself to accommodate these changes in your budget.
-Whether it is the amount of money that you are spending on PPC, keywords, or even traditional marketing methods.
-It is important to factor all of those things in.
+Whether it is the amount of money that you are spending on PPC, keywords, or even traditional marketing methods, it is important to factor all of those things in.
 Use your budget wisely because you don’t know what will happen.
-So maybe even invest in a long-term plan and hire agencies or purchase press kits to master proper marketing strategies.
+So maybe even invest in a long-term plan and hire agencies or purchase press kits to master scalable marketing strategies.